SoCXin/web/source/vim3/HowToSetupPcieUsbPort.md

 title: How To Setup PCIe/USB3.0 Port
 ---

-OS-Q VIM3 contains a data switch to switch the "combo interface" between `PCIe` and `USB 3.0`.
+Khadas VIM3 contains a data switch to switch the "combo interface" between `PCIe` and `USB 3.0`.
 The default mode is `USB 3.0`.
 You can find the block below.

 ![VIM3 PCIe/USB3.0 Block](/images/vim3/vim3_pcie_usb3_block.png)